 The Subject Property comprises 288 acres, consisting of 15 parcels located within the Wellington Countryplace PUD.
 Specifically, the Subject Property includes Pod E (Phases I and II), Pod F (Phases V, VI, and VII), and Pod G (Phases I and II).
-The Subject Property is owned by key stakeholders in the community Wellington Residential Holdings (WRH) and Global Equestrian Group (GEG), collectively referred to as the Applicant, are working together to protect, expand, and enhance Wellington's equestrian community for now and into the future.
-WRH through its affiliate Wellington Equestrian Partners (WEP) has spent over 15 years and hundreds of millions of dollars developing and expanding the equestrian industry in Wellington.
-The primary driver of the equestrian economy is the Wellington International (formerly Palm Beach International Equestrian Center).
+The Subject Property is owned by cumulating respective parcels of key stakeholders in the community Wellington Lifestyle Partners, Wellington Equestrian Partners (WEP) and affiliated LLC's, Wellington Residential Holdings (WRH) and Global Equestrian Group (GEG), (collectively referred to as "the Applicant"), who are working together to protect, expand, and enhance Wellington's equestrian community today and into the future.
+WRH and WEP have spent over 15 years and hundreds of millions of dollars developing and expanding the equestrian industry in Wellington.
+The primary driver of the equestrian economy is the Wellington International showgrounds (formerly Palm Beach International Equestrian Center).
 The existing 80-acre showgrounds consist of 18 competition arenas and 256 permanent stalls, along with bridle trails, pedestrian and golf paths, and exclusive restaurant and shopping areas.
 Wellington International is home to the 12-week Winter Equestrian Festival, as well as other spring and fall events which established the showgrounds as a world-renowned equestrian facility and garnered the Village of Wellington's current title as the 'Winter Equestrian Capital of the World.'
-WEP, in July of 2021, sold to GEG Wellington International and its operating company Equestrian Sport Productions (ESP), with the goal of partnering with a world-class team focused on expanding this global equestrian sport and enhancing this vital community amenity.
-Four WEP partners remain investors in GEG, Mark Bellissimo, Roger Smith, Marsha Dammerman, and Lisa Lourie.
+WEP, in July of 2021, sold Wellington International to GEG and its operating company, Equestrian Sport Productions (ESP), with the goal working alongside a world-class team focused on expanding this global equestrian sport and enhancing this vital community amenity.
+Four WEP partners remain as minority investors in GEG, Mark Bellissimo, Roger Smith, Marsha Dammerman, and Lisa Lourie.